gearglow/ReptiliaWithATwist/The List.md

 "I'd've thought Hermione's right hook would've done that last year," Ron replied.

-Hermione blushed at that, while Neville's eyes went wide.
+Hermione grinned bashfully at that, while Neville's eyes went wide.
 "Wait, what?
 When did you *punch Malfoy?*"

 "His daddy wasn't doing time in Azkaban last year, though," Elysia said.
 "And it was after Creatures last year, Nev, when Hagrid found out that Buckbeak was going to be put down.
 Malfoy was gloating, and Hermione wasn't having it."